Sue: Glen McCoy. Any relation to Sylvester?

 The Doctor decides to abseil down the Timelash.

-Sue: That reminds me, we have to get the Christmas decorations out of the loft.
+Sue: That reminds me, we have to bring the Christmas decorations down from the loft later.

 Sue can barely believe her eyes.

 Sue: Oh look, it’s Christmas at the local sports centre climbing wall.
 If my students dressed a TV studio like that, I’d probably fail them.